 STD benefits are payable if you incur a total disability while actively employed.
-A "total disability" is defined as a serious health condition, pregnancy, or injury that results in your inability to perform the essential duties of your regular occupation for more than seven consecutive calendar days.
-If you remain totally disabled and are unable to work on the eighth calendar day, STD benefits - if approved - will begin on the eighth day of disability and will be paid retroactive to the first day of disability.
+"Actively at work" means that you are regularly scheduled to work in the office or at home.
+You must be able to perform all of the activities of your job.
+A "total disability" is defined as a serious health condition, pregnancy or injury that results in your inability to perform the essential duties of your regular occupation for more than seven consecutive calendar days.
+If you remain totally disabled and are unable to work on the eighth calendar day, STD benefits, if approved, will begin on the eighth day of disability and will be paid retroactive to the first day of disability.

 To qualify for STD benefits, you must be receiving appropriate care and treatment on a continuing basis from a licensed health care provider.
-You are not considered to have a disability if your illness, injury, or pregnancy prevents you from commuting to and from work only.
+You are not considered to have a disability if your illness, injury or pregnancy prevents you from commuting to and from work only.
 If you are able to perform the essential duties of your job at home or elsewhere, and are unable to commute to work, this limitation does not constitute a disability for benefits purposes.
-You can't qualify for an STD benefit if you return to work on a part-time basis (except for statutory benefits required under applicable state law).

-If you qualify for STD benefits, return to work, and then within a 30-day period you are unable to work as a result of the same or a related total disability, your absence will be processed as a recurrent claim and you will be eligible to receive the balance of your STD benefits (for a reduced period to reflect the STD benefits paid during a prior absence) and may qualify for LTD benefits.
+If you qualify for STD benefits, return to work and then within a 30-day period you are unable to work as a result of the same or a related total disability, your absence will be processed as a recurrent claim and you will be eligible to receive the balance of your STD benefits (for a reduced period to reflect the STD benefits paid during a prior absence) and may qualify for LTD benefits.